B9Kang/PGADPS/README.md

 ## 📚 Citation

-If you find our work useful or valuable for your research, please consider citing us:
+If you find our work useful for your research, please consider citing our paper.

 ```bibtex
 @inproceedings{